-FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (SEOG): A program available to undergraduates pursuing their first bachelor's degree who are enrolled at least half-time; funding reduced if enrolled less than full-time.
+FEDERAL SUPPLEMENTAL EDUCATIONAL

+OPPORTUNITY GRANT (SEOG): A grant program available to undergraduate students pursuing their first bachelor's degree who are enrolled at least half-time.
 Priority is given to the neediest students and Federal Pell Grant recipients.

-TEACHER EDUCATION ASSISTANCE FOR COLLEGE AND HIGHER EDUCATION (TEACH GRANT): This federal program provides up to \$4,000 per year for both undergraduates and graduates.
-Funding reduced if enrolled less than full-time.
+TEACHER EDUCATION ASSISTANCE FOR COLLEGE AND HIGHER EDUCATION (TEACH GRANT): This grant program provides up to \$4,000 per year for both undergraduate and graduate students.
 Students must be majoring in education and have at least a 3.25 grade point average (and maintain that average for every semester of eligibility), or score in the top 75th percentile on an admissions test such as ACT, SAT, or GRE.
 Students must teach full-time for at least four years within eight years of completing a program as a highly qualified teacher; at a low income school; in a specified critical need subject area.
 If service is not met, the grant must be repaid as an Unsubsidized Direct Loan, with interest from the date(s) of original disbursement.